Play this article via Text To Speech

 FBA – Fulfillment by Amazon

-A fulfillment service offered by Amazon where third party sellers are allowed to store their products in Amazon’s Fulfillment Centers.
+Amazon’s fulfillment service where third party sellers are allowed to store their products in Amazon Fulfillment Centers.
 Upon sale, Amazon will pick, pack, ship, and handle customer service on behalf of the seller.

 FBM – Fulfillment by Merchant

 Also referred to as MF or Merchant Fulfilled, or MFN or Merchant Fulfillment Network.
-A fulfillment type where merchants opt to handle shipping, packing, and inventory instead of being handled by Amazon.
+MF is a fulfillment type where merchants handle shipping, packing, and inventory instead of being handled by Amazon.